Studied Space Shuttle designs

-During the lifetime of Space Shuttle, Rockwell International and many other organizations studied various Space Shuttle designs.
-These studies included different ways to increase shuttle payload capability, crew capacity, and developing standalone reusable launch vehicles.
-A large focus of the program was towards new shuttle boosters and an upgrade to the external tank but also looked to expand NASA's ability to launch deep space missions and build large modular space stations.
-Many of these concepts and studies would shape the concepts and programs of the 2000s such as Constellation, Orbital Space Plane Program, and Artemis program.
+During the lifetime of the Space Shuttle, Rockwell International and many other organizations studied various Space Shuttle designs.
+These involved different ways of increasing cargo and crew capacity, as well as investigating further reusability.
+A large focus of these designs were related to developing new shuttle boosters and improvements to the central tank, but also looked to expand NASA's ability to launch deep space missions and build modular space stations.
+Many of these concepts and studies would shape the concepts and programs of the 2000s such as the Constellation, Orbital Space Plane Program, and Artemis program.

 Shuttle-derived vehicles

 Shuttle-C

 The Heavy Lift Launch Vehicle was a study by NASA to turn the Space Shuttle launch stack into a dedicated uncrewed cargo launcher.
 The external tank and Space Shuttle Solid Rocket Boosters (SRBs) would be combined with a cargo module that took the place of the shuttle orbiter and included the Space Shuttle Main Engines.
 A ballistic return pod would be used as the main engine structure and carry 2-4 SSMEs as well as mount the payload/booster stage.
 It would be recovered via parachutes in the Australian outback or northern Mexico.
 Small lifting wings were added to allow more accurate landings.
-Various Heavy Lift Launch Vehicle concepts were investigated between 1984 and 1995 and it would eventually become known as the Shuttle-C (the Shuttle-C would not include a ballistic return pod and had expendable engines).
+Various Heavy Lift Launch Vehicle concepts were investigated between 1984 and 1995 and it would eventually become known as the Shuttle-C, which lacked reusable engines and ballistic return pods.

-The Shuttle-C concept would theoretically cut development costs for a heavy launch vehicle by re-using technology developed for the shuttle program.
-End-of-life and space Shuttle hardware would also have been used.
-One proposal even involved converting the Columbia or Enterprise into a single-use cargo launcher.
+The Shuttle-C concept would theoretically cut development costs for a heavy launch vehicle by re-using technology developed for the Shuttle program.
+End-of-life and Space Shuttle hardware would also have been used.
+One proposal involved converting the Columbia or Enterprise into a single-use cargo launcher.

+With the Shuttle-C, it was thought that the lower maintenance and safety requirements for the uncrewed vehicle would allow a higher flight rate.
 Before the loss of Space Shuttle Challenger, NASA had expected about 14 shuttle flights a year.
 In the aftermath of the Challenger incident, it became clear that this launch rate was not feasible for a variety of reasons.
-With the Shuttle-C, it was thought that the lower maintenance and safety requirements for the uncrewed vehicle would allow a higher flight rate.

-The Shuttle-C could also launch an uncrewed lunar lander and propulsion module while a second vehicle would launch the Crew Exploration Vehicle to perform lunar missions.

-The Shuttle-C would act as the crewed component of the International Lunar Resources Exploration Concept proposed in 1993.
+The Shuttle-C would also launch an uncrewed lunar lander and propulsion module while a second vehicle would launch the Crew Exploration Vehicle to perform lunar missions.
+The Shuttle-C would additionally act as the crewed component of the International Lunar Resources Exploration Concept proposed in 1993.

 In the early 1990s, NASA engineers planning a crewed mission to Mars included a Shuttle-C design to launch six non reusable 80-ton segments to create two Mars ships in Earth orbit.
 After President George W. Bush called for the end of the Space Shuttle by 2010, these proposed configurations were put aside.